aearamos/coding-challenge-backend/README.md

 ## Instructions

 * Fork this repo and clone your fork in your local machine;
-* Implement the requirements below;
+* The challenge is on!
+Implement the 6 steps described below;
 * Create a pull request.

 ## What we expect
 * Build a performant, clean and well structured solution;
 * Commit **early and often**.
-We want to be able to check your development progress;
+We want to be able to check your progress;
-* Feel free to address the problem creatively according to your programming tastes (there are always multiple ways to achieve a goal) and try to use elegant solutions.
+* Feel free to address the problem creatively according to your programming tastes (there are always multiple ways to achieve the same goal) and try to use elegant solutions.

-## Requirements
+## The Challenge

 Create a fully-working API that allows to perform the following operations: